Allen022007/19AI307_JAVA/Module-02/DAY-3/README.md

 ## PROGRAM:
  ```
 /*
-Program to implement a Single Array using Java
+Program to implement a variable and operators using Java
-Developed by: Kavinraja D
+Developed by: Allen Johnston Ozario W
-RegisterNumber: 212222240047
+RegisterNumber: 212224110004
 */
 ```